Acquired hypothalamic obesity

 Acquired HO has an underlying pathophysiology that distinguishes it from general obesity.1,2,4

-Injury to the hypothalamus can disrupt MC4R pathway signaling, ultimately
+Injury to the hypothalamus can disrupt MC4R pathway signaling, ultimately leading to weight gain.1,2,4

 POMC=Proopiomelanocortin